Self-isolation – what you need to know

 If people do not comply they will be subject to fines of at least £1,000 and up to a maximum £10,000 for repeat or very serious offences.

-From Monday 16 August, people who are double jabbed or aged under 18 will no longer be legally required to self-isolate if they are identified as a close contact of a positive COVID-19 case.
+People who are double jabbed or aged under 18 will no longer be legally required to self-isolate if they are identified as a close contact of a positive COVID-19 case.

 You’re not required to self-isolate if you live in the same household as someone with COVID-19, or are a close contact of someone who has tested positive, and any of the following apply:

 - you’re below the age of 18 years 6 months

 - you’ve taken part in or are currently part of an approved COVID-19 vaccine trial

 - you’re not able to get vaccinated for medical reasons

 NHS Test and Trace will contact you to let you know that you have been identified as a contact and check whether you are legally required to self-isolate.
 If you’re not legally required to self-isolate, you will be provided with advice on testing and given guidance on preventing the spread of COVID-19.